Nobox/Lazy-Strings/README.md

 ```

 ## Generate your strings
 Each time you need to generate your strings just visit the specified `strings-route` in your configuration.
+The route will always be under the `lazy` prefix.
 For example: `http://my-app.com/lazy/build-copy`

 You can also use the included artisan command `php artisan lazy:deploy`.
 It will do exactly the same.
 This is perfect when you're deploying your application with Forge.